-Affodable, Integrated and Easy to Use Software for Pediatric Clinics
+Affordable, All-in-one and Easy to Use Pediatric EHR

-According to a task force on Medical Informatics constituted by American Academy of Pediatrics, an essential function of a pediatric EMR system is to facilitate care that is accessible, family-centered, continuous, comprehensive, coordinated, compassionate, and culturally effective—termed the “medical home".
-The purpose of any Pediatric Software system is to compile and centralize all pertinent information related to a child’s medical and non-medical care so as to ensure that optimal pediatric care is provided.
-In doing so, EMR systems for Pediatrics have the capacity to improve the quality of care that children receive from their primary care pediatrician as well as from ancillary health care professionals.
+Pediatricians use our pediatric EMR system to facilitate care that is accessible, family-centered, continuous, comprehensive, coordinated, compassionate, and culturally effective - termed the “medical home".
+EMR systems for Pediatrics have the capacity to improve the quality of care that children receive from their primary care pediatrician as well as from ancillary health care professionals.

 In the past, restricted access to patient charts was a problem; however when you are able to log in and see your patients' medical records electronically, you will have more knowledge to give parents correct assessments over the phone.